mattmiller/mattmiller.github.com/_posts/2013-01-03-how-to-get-hired-as-a-newgrad-or-junior-developer.md

 ---
 layout: post
-title: "How to Get Hired as a Newgrad or Junior developer"
+title: "How to Get Hired as a Newgrad or Junior Developer"
 description: ""
 category:
 tags: [interview cscareeradvice]